nus-cs2103-AY2021S2/ip/docs/README.md

 1. Main Features: Which deal with the chatbot basic functions that are not directly related to tasks or notes.
 2. Task Features: Which deal with the tasks.
-3. Note Features: Which deal with notes.
+3. Note Features: Which deal with the notes.

+# Duke Features

 ## Main Features